Nicolas Marie Quinette

 Nicolas Marie Quinette, Baron de Rochemont (16 September 1762 in Paris – 14 June 1821 in Brussels) was a French politician.

 He was a notary in Soissons.
 He was elected to the Legislative Assembly in 1791, a member of the Convention, and Member of the Council of Five Hundred, and Interior Minister.

 He was a commissioner in the inquiry of Charles François Dumouriez, was captured by the Austrians, and exchanged for Madame Royale, Marie Thérèse of France, daughter of Louis XVI.

-In 1796, he presided from 21 November 1796 to 20 December.
+In 1796, he presided over the Council of Five Hundred from 21 November 1796 to 20 December.
 During the Hundred Days, on 2 June 1815, he sat in the Imperial House of Peers.